-Sooner or later, there will come a time in your VA journey that you start to feel overwhelmed by everything you need to do.
+Sooner or later, there will come a time in your VA journey when you start to feel overwhelmed by everything you need to do.

 At this point, you will likely have a full client list so you’ll no longer be concerned with finding more clients.
 The problem now will be keeping up with your own business tasks.

-So, how do you know for sure that it’s time to hire some help?
+So, how do you know for sure that it’s time to hire your first virtual assistant?
 What are the first steps you need to take?
 And what else do you need to know to survive the process?

-Don’t get your knickers in a twist – I’ve got some A’s to your Q’s right below! 😉
+Well, I’ve got some A’s to your Q’s right below!

 1) You’re not getting your client work done on time.
 You finish projects late, or you keep giving clients longer and longer estimates of when projects will be finished because you have so much on your plate.